-So when Naasz's friends on social media expressed their interest in having similar custommade clothing for their own daughters, Naasz, who holds a master's degree in fashion from the Academy of Art in San Francisco, considered stitching together a business plan for a girls' fashion line.
+So when Naasz's friends on social media expressed their interest in having similar custom-made clothing for their own daughters, Naasz, who holds a master's degree in fashion from the Academy of Art in San Francisco, considered stitching together a business plan for a girls' fashion line.

-After a year of planning and a month of work at the sewing machine, Naasz is completing the final touches on the line's first collection: a group of

-20 girls' dresses completely designed by the daughters of her friends, all aged between 3 and 6.
-The custom-made collection is to be shown at the line's first fashion show at Hacienda de las Flores in Moraga on July 22.
+After a year of planning and a month of work at the sewing machine, Naasz is completing the final touches on the line's first collection: a group of 20 girls' dresses completely designed by the daughters of her friends, all aged between 3 and 6. shown at the line's first fashion show at Hacienda de las Flores in Moraga on July 22.

-"The girls have been picking flowers to put on there, and my daughter has a complete opinion about which flowers go exactly where, and if you move them around, she'll notice," said Naasz.
+flowers to put on there, and my daughter has a complete opinion about which flowers go exactly where, and if you move them around, she'll notice," said Naasz.